Guard Leadership 2026/27

 Your Interview

 - You will perform your original choreography on audition day.
-Bring your music with you (just in case).

 Your Essay